PelmeenidHapukoorega/Solutions-Architect/AZ-900/02-Azure-Architecture/Conditional access.md

 ## Conditional access

 Its a tool that Entra ID uses to allow or deny access to resources based on identity signals.
-These signals inclue who the user is, where the user is and what device the user is requesting access from.
+These signals include who the user is, where the user is and what device the user is requesting access from.

 ### Why does it exist?